DynamicGenetics/COVID-19-Community-Response/visualisation/README.md

-#  Mapbox Web - log
+#  Mapbox Web App

-### 31st March 2020 - `@ninadicara`
-I've had a go at putting the geojson files onto mapbox.

-To run:
+To run the webapp locally:
-- Start a local Python web server using cmd `python -m http.server`
+- Start a local Python web server in the root folder of the repository using cmd `python -m http.server`
 - Open up `index.html`
-- In the top right-hand corner you should see a list of boxes with the names of layers.
-They default as 'visible', but if you click the names it should hide them.
+- Go to the local host address in your web browser, and navigate to `visualisation`.

 Resources used:
 - Geojson files from geoJSON folder.